yaneyalvarado/Challenge-2/README.md

 Module 2 Challenge: Professional Portfolio

 ## Description
-I have bult this portfolio for potential employers to be able to view the work that I have done.
+I have built this portfolio for potential employers to be able to view the work that I have done.
 This portfolio includes many things such as a small section about me, my resume, contact information, 2 websites that I have built, and 3 "coming soon" projects.

 ## Table of Contents
 - About Me